codeforamerica/brigade-alpha/README.md

 We have a few main goals with this website:

 1. Clearly explain what the Brigade is.
-2. Show off the activities and stories of the Brigades.
+2. Show off the activities of the Brigades.
 3. Make it easy to find a local Brigade.
 4. Make it easy to join a Brigade.